Cindy Blackstock: Early life and career

 Blackstock was born in 1964 in Burns Lake, British Columbia.
-She has a Bachelor of Arts Degree (UBC), two Master degrees (Management from McGill University; Jurisprudence in Children's Law and Policy from Loyola University Chicago) and a PhD in social work (University of Toronto).
+She has a Bachelor of Arts Degree (UBC), two master's degrees (Management from McGill University; Jurisprudence in Children's Law and Policy from Loyola University Chicago) and a PhD in social work (University of Toronto).
 In a 2016 article in The Globe and Mail, she was described as "Canada's 'relentless moral voice' for First Nations equality".

 Blackstock has become an influential voice within the Indigenous, social work and child rights communities.
 Blackstock has spoken out about the systemic inequalities in public services experienced by First Nations children, youth and families.